Heath Miller: Personal life

 He is the son of Earl and Denise.
 He and his wife, Katie, were married during the 2007 offseason.
 They have three sons and a daughter, Chase, Jake, Cole, and Morgan.

 Miller is involved with a number of charities.
 Miller has participated in the Salvation Army and WTAE TV's Annual Mini Golf Classic as host.
 Miller has also been involved in charities such as fashion shows and high school fundraising basketball games.

+In 2018, Miller was named to the Virginia Sports Hall of Fame.